Cosmological constant in a quantum fluid model

 \subsection{Quantum back-reaction}

-As was previously mentioned it has been conjecture that all the bosons and fermions of the SM emerge in the vicinity of the Fermi points.
-Particularly, in the vicinity of a Fermi point, the quasiparticles (that by analogy correspond to Dirac fermions) are massless chiral fermions moving in gravitational and electromagnetic effective fields which are generated by the collective movement of the vacuum at low frequencies \cite{ca5}.
-In this scheme the SM is equivalent to an effective theory of quasiparticles in the quantum liquid at low frequencies.
+As it was previously mentioned, it has been conjectured that all the bosons and fermions of the SM emerge in the vicinity of Fermi points.
+Particularly, in the vicinity of a Fermi point, quasiparticles (which by analogy correspond to Dirac fermions) are massless chiral fermions moving in gravitational and electromagnetic effective fields generated by collective movement of vacuum at low frequencies \cite{ca5}.
+On this scheme, the SM is equivalent to an effective theory of quasiparticles in a quantum liquid at low frequencies.

-We can study the analogy among the SM particles and the quasiparticles at low frequency by considering the approach of quantum back-reaction of dilute Bose-Einstein condensates which has recently studied \cite{Ralf3,Ralf1}.
-This approach is based in to consider the classical quantities plus small quantum fluctuations $\hat{\psi}=\psi_c+\delta\hat{\psi}$.
-Implications of this approach at different levels have been studied in detail \cite{Ralf}.
-In particular, the study of the time-dependent Gross-Pitaevskii equation reveals that the perturbation (linear quantum fluctuation) $\delta\hat{\psi}(\mathbf{r},t)$ correspond to the quasiparticles (excitations).
-This perturbation is over the unperturbed wave function of the condensed state $\psi(\mathbf{r},t)=\sqrt{n(\mathbf{r})}e^{-i\mu t/\hbar}$, being $n(\mathbf{r})$ the equilibrium density of particles and $\mu$ the chemical potential of the unperturbed system \cite{Becidg}.
-In this scheme of vacuum state as a quantum fluid, the linear quantum fluctuations (one-particle excitations) correspond with matter.
+We can study the analogy between SM particles and quasiparticles at low frequency by considering the approach of quantum back-reaction of dilute Bose-Einstein condensates which has been recently studied \cite{Ralf3,Ralf1,Ralf2}.
+This approach is based on in considering the classical quantities plus small quantum fluctuations $\hat{\psi}=\psi_c+\delta\hat{\psi}$.
+Implications of this approach at different levels have been studied accurately by Schtzhold \cite{Ralf}.
+Particularly the study of the time-dependent Gross-Pitaevskii equation reveals that the perturbation (linear quantum fluctuation) $\delta\hat{\psi}(\mathbf{r},t)$ corresponds to quasiparticles (excitations).
+This perturbation is acting over the unperturbed wave function of the condensed state $\psi(\mathbf{r},t)=\sqrt{n(\mathbf{r})}e^{-i\mu t/\hbar}$, where $n(\mathbf{r})$ is the equilibrium density of particles and $\mu$ the chemical potential of the unperturbed system \cite{Becidg}.
+On this scheme of vacuum state as a quantum fluid, linear quantum fluctuations (one-particle excitations) are describing the matter.